marcoagpinto/aoo-mozilla-en-dict/en_GB (Marco Pinto)/README_en_GB.txt

  — Missing words have been added;
  — Many errors have been corrected;
  — Compound hyphenated words have been added where appropriate;
- — Thousands of proper/places names have been added.
+ — Thousands of proper/places names have been added;
+ — Thousands of possessives have been added to nouns and proper names.

 Valuable inputs to this process were received from many other people — far too numerous to name.
 Serious thanks to you all